 - Urethral suppositories inserted into the urethra at the tip of the penis to enhance blood flow.

 - Injection therapy.
 A syringe and needle – the same size as used by diabetic patients to inject insulin – are used to inject a blood vessel-dilating medicine into the side of the penis.
 The man develops an erection about 10-15 minutes after the injection.
 The goal is to create a rigid erection that lasts from 20 to 60 minutes.
 The dose is individualized for each patient.

 What makes Washington University urologists unique in their treatment of ED?

 - Extensive clinical and surgical experience

 - Multidisciplinary approach toward determining ED cause including penile ultrasonography and Doppler, nocturnal penile tumescence sleep study (RigiScan®, NPT), penile angiography and cavernosography/cavernosometry

 - World-class surgeons

-Patients are seen at two locations:
+Patients are seen at three locations:

 - The Center for Advanced Medicine (Urologic Surgery Center on the 11th floor), located in the Washington University Medical Center in St. Louis.